naomibaes/lexical_semantic_change_framework/README.md

 Environments:

-- **Spartan**: The University of Melbourne’s high-performance computing system for preprocessing corpus data (transformer models).
+- **Spartan**: The University of Melbourne’s high-performance computing system for preprocessing corpus data.
     - **Related Scripts**: Slurm files for HPC clusters (job scheduler and workload manager).
 - **Visual Studio Code IDE**: Integrated environment for running scripts with Conda environment management for Python and renv for R.